 - children who are a delight to work with and who make the most of every opportunity;

 - a team of professionals who are mutually supportive and who always go the extra mile for the pupils, each other and the school;

 - an enthusiastic and supportive Governing Body who strive for excellence.

 If you would like to discuss this exciting opportunity please contact the Headteacher, Cheryl Steele on O115 9155815.

-and Monday 4th February 2019 @ 1.30pm - Please telephone the Office Manager, Elizabeth Eyre to arrange this.
+Please telephone the School Business Manager, Elizabeth Eyre to arrange this.

 Safeguarding and Child Protection are key priorities for Nottingham City Council and they aim to support children and vulnerable adults to ensure they are as safe as they can possibly be.
 Rosehill School is committed to ensuring the safety and protection of all children and vulnerable adults, and will take action to safeguard their well-being, and acknowledge that children and vulnerable adults have a right to protection.
 This is supported in the general ethos of Nottingham City Council and Rosehill School.

 This post is subject to an Enhanced Disclosure and Barring Service Check.

 Please complete the attached Nottingham City Council Application form along with a supporting statement (no more than 2 sides A4) detailing why you are suited for this position.